ethrelfall/Plasma-fluid-equations/README.md

 \phi''+\frac{1}{r} \phi' - \frac{1}{r^2} \phi = B^2 n_0'.
 ```

-Note that the complementary function solutions are not promising, being multplies of $\frac{1}{r}$ and $r$, so assume in the first instance that the particular integrals represent the actual perturbation (but see Gaussian case below!).
+Note that the complementary function solutions are not promising, being multiples of $\frac{1}{r}$ and $r$, but the reciprocal one can be added to cancel poles in the particular integral terms.

 There follow some analytic results for some plausible blob initial conditions.